Lago San Pedro, Ecuador

 - Statistics / Weather / Helpful Links

 Looking for Lago San Pedro cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lago San Pablo is Ecuador’s second-largest lake but rapidly approaching first-place in popularity.
 Located less than two hours north of Quito, Lake San Pablo lies less than five miles from scenic Otavalo and is developing as a tourism destination in its own right.
 Set against a green backdrop of dormant volcanoes, the lake is easily accessible from the Pan American Highway and is becoming a favored location for holiday villas and weekend getaways.
 Lago San Pablo even sports a yacht club, and sailboats are commonly seen skimming the windy surface.
 Several lodges and resort hotels dot the shoreline and offer a variety of water-based and trail-oriented activities.